 We lived in a small town of 1500 people.
 It was pure white.
 The one and only black citizens were there only for one year in 1940.
 My mother remembered them well.
 It was a black man and his sister.
 No one wanted them to move in.
 There were even discussions about a lynching.

 There were rumors that this black man was having sex with his sister.
-So, a group of teenaged boys, with the good-ole-Baptists people’s blessing, went up to the “sinners’ shack.”
+So, a group of teenage boys, with the good-ole-Baptists people’s blessing, went up to the “sinners’ shack.”
 They dragged the man outside.
 Rather than lynching him, they staked him down to the ground and used sticks to blind him.
-The man and his sister moved away after that and no black people, until this day, have ever lived in that town again.
+The man and his sister moved away, back to Kingsport, after that and no black people, until this day, have ever lived in that town again.
+That part of Kingsport, where the blacks lived, was called N-town (not the letter “N” but the word).
+That was the ONLY name for that part of town.

 The boy who led the high school group that blinded the man, well he became the town sheriff and was the sheriff when I was a kid.